LFL-Lab/metal-library/CONTRIBUTING.md

   - Bug fixes with detailed explanation of the issue and the fix.
   - New features that improve the functionality of the library.

 We thank you in advance for following these guidelines.
-Your contributions help make `metal_library` a better resource for everyone in the community!
+Your contributions help make `metal_library` a better resource for everyone in the experimental quantum computing ommunity!